 Then, he sells the new digit coins or tokens to support the project.

-Countries like Singapore, Switzerland, and Malta have adapted it as an innovation.
+Countries like Singapore, Switzerland, and Malta have adopted it as an innovation.
 They have heavily promoted themselves as the right place for blockchain-based ventures, as well as FinTech companies.

 A blockchain is a distributed ledger, essentially a chain of information blocks used to store transaction records that get automatically saved across a network of nodes (Computers).